Volumetrics-io/.github/profile/README.md

 Important links:
 - [create](https://create.mrjs.io/) - Create something using our api!
-- [mrjs-examples](https://mrjs.io/) - Our mrjs main page and its initial samples
+- [mrjs landing page](https://mrjs.io/) - Our one stop shop for 'about mrjs' with high def curated and community created demos :D
 - [documentation](https://docs.mrs.io) - documentation, onboarding, js-api, and more!
+- [mrjs-examples](https://examples.mrjs.io/) - the examples from the main mrjs repo used as dev explainers and for testing purposes
 - [volumetrics.io](https://volumetrics.io) - our website landing page: blog posts, youtube links, etc
 - [discord](https://discord.gg/volumetrics) - join our Discord!
 We #buildinpublic using this as our main communication platform